ShinaJr/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 2-bring_me_home script changes the working directory to the user’s home directory.
 The 3-listfiles script display current directory contents in a long format The 4-listmorefiles script display current directory contents, including hidden files (starting with .).
+The 5-listfilesdigitonly display current directory contents in a Long format with user and group IDs displayed numerically

+and hidden files (starting with .)